BlackyHawky/Clock/README.md

 - [Credits](#credits)

 # Features
+* Set the alarms to a specific date;
 * Flip and shake action to dismiss/postpone alarm;
 * Turn off/postpone the alarm with the power button or volume buttons;
 * For some Snapdragon devices only, the alarm is triggered when they are switched off;